home-assistant/developers.home-assistant/docs/api/rest.md

 :::note
 Some services return no data, others optionally return response data, and some always return response data.

-If you don't use `return_response` when calling a service that must return data, the API will return an error.
-Similarly, you will receive an error if you use `return_response` when calling a service that doesn't return any data.
+If you don't use `return_response` when calling a service that must return data, the API will return a 400.
+Similarly, you will receive a 400 if you use `return_response` when calling a service that doesn't return any data.
 :::

 Sample `curl` commands: